Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Robust MTD Algorithms

 \subsection{Discussions on Full AC Model Design}

-In the previous sections, we theoretically established the robust MTD algorithm based on the simplified AC model \eqref{eq:linear_equation}-\eqref{eq:linear_attack} and intend to apply the algorithms on the full AC model \eqref{eq:power_balance}-\eqref{eq:ac_se}.
-There exists similar concept on the weakest point in the original AC settings.
+In previous sections, we theoretically established the robust MTD algorithm based on the simplified AC model \eqref{eq:linear_equation}-\eqref{eq:linear_attack}.
+There exists similar concept on the weakest point in the original AC settings \eqref{eq:power_balance}-\eqref{eq:ac_se}.
 Let $\bm{h}'^{-1}(\cdot)$ represent the result of state estimation in \eqref{eq:ac_se}.
 The estimated state on attacked measurement is written as $\hat{\bm{\nu}}_a' = \bm{h}'^{-1}(\bm{z}_a')$ and the residual is $\gamma_a'=\|\bm{R}^{-\frac{1}{2}}(\bm{z}_a' - \bm{h}'(\hat{\bm{\nu}}_a'))\|_2^2$.
-The weakest point can be defined as a unitary attack vector such that $\gamma_a'$ is minimized.
-However, there are several obstacles to analytically write its expression.
-Firstly, recall that $\bm{a} = \bm{h} (\bm{\nu}'+\bm{c}) - \bm{h} (\bm{\nu}')$ which is non-linearly dependent on post-MTD state $\bm{\nu}'$ and state attack vector $\bm{c}$.
+The weakest point can be defined as a unitary attack vector such that $\gamma_a'$ is minimised.
+However, there are several obstacles to analytically writing its expression.
+Firstly, recall that $\bm{a} = \bm{h} (\bm{\nu}'+\bm{c}) - \bm{h} (\bm{\nu}')$ which is non-linearly dependent on the post-MTD state $\bm{\nu}'$ and the state attack vector $\bm{c}$.
 Note that $\bm{\nu}'$ is dependent on $\bm{x}'$ which cannot be determined in advance.
-Second, $\bm{h}'^{-1}(\cdot)$ requires iterative update, such as Gauss-Newton or Quasi-Newton algorithm.
+Second, $\bm{h}'^{-1}(\cdot)$ requires an iterative update, such as the Gauss-Newton or Quasi-Newton algorithm.
 Although it is possible to reformulate AC-SE as semi-definite programming \cite{zhu2014power}, it lacks of analytical solution in general.
 Third, it is difficult to define the concept of angles between subspaces defined by two functions $\bm{h}(\cdot)$ and $\bm{h}'(\cdot)$.
 Consequently, we theoretically derived the robust algorithm based on the simplified AC model and numerically verify the performance on AC-FDI attacks in simulation.
-We found out that the MTD designed by the sufficient separation between the subspaces between the Jacobian matrices can provide effective detection in the full AC model.
+We found out that the MTD designed by the sufficient separation between the subspaces between the real-time Jacobian matrices can provide effective detection in the full AC model.